alstr/todo-to-issue-action/README.md

 ### Other Options

-#### Identifier
+#### Reference

-As per the [Google Style Guide](https://google.github.io/styleguide/cppguide.html#TODO_Comments), you can provide an identifier after the TODO label.
+As per the [Google Style Guide](https://google.github.io/styleguide/cppguide.html#TODO_Comments), you can provide a reference after the TODO label.
 This will be included in the issue title for searchability.

 ```python
     def hello_world():